Harassment and Nondiscrimination Policy

 Reporting Policy Violations

-- Report online, using the Behavior Intervention Report located on the College’s website.
+- Report online, using the Student, Staff, and Community Complaint Form located on the College's website.

-- Report directly to the Title IX/Equal Opportunity/ADA Coordinator:
+- Report directly to the BTC Title IX Coordinator or the BTC Equal Opportunity Officer:

-Dr. Deb Gilster, Coordinator of Access and Accommodations
+Dr. Deb Gilster, Access and Accommodations Coordinator/Title IX Coordinator

 Central Campus, Student Success Center